mitchellkolb/haskell/README.md

 # What I Learned in this Project
 - How to code in haskell using:
     - Higher Order Functions like map, filter, foldl, and foldr
-    - Expressions and tuples like let, where, cons, and snoc
+    - Expressions and pattern matching like let, where, cons, and snoc
     - Parameterized types and curried functions
     - Data types like maybe, just, nothing, and custom ones
     - Tail Recursive functions